di3gini/Online_donations/README.md

 ## Setting up MySQL database

-We have a container running with a dist of MySQL, we just need to connect to it with any database tool of our preference, or via CLI to the direction
+We have a container running with a dist of MySQL, we just need to connect to it with any database manager of our preference (DataGrip, DBeaver, etc.), or via CLI to the direction:

 > localhost:3300

 That way, we can execute the three sql files included on the "SQL" folder, where you can also find the ER diagram used.
 The execution order is:

- 1. Database.sql
+ 1. Online_Donations.sql
  2. Countries.sql
  3. Institutions.sql